DAJ0612/OCL_Source_Code/README.md

 # OCL
 Code and datasets for the paper: Order Is All You Need for Categorical Data Clustering.
 # Datasets
-Eighteen datasets are in the `Data` folder.
+All eighteen datasets used in `Order Is All You Need for Categorical Data Clustering` can be found in `Data` folder, including three pure ordinal datasets, six pure nominal datasets, and nine mixed datasets.

 # Code information